HayleyCAnderson/HayleyBlog/_posts/2014-09-26-introduction-to-object-oriented-programming.md

 We jumped into using objects on Day One, when we created a simple guessing game.
 The computer picks a random number between one and ten, and you try to guess what it is (until you get it wrong three times).
 Then we added the ability to play multiple rounds, and to end the game by telling you how many times you won, as well as the depressingly-close-to-three average number of guesses per round.

-This game uses at least a Game class and a Round class, and muliple methods, or chunks of useful code, within each of them.
+This game uses at least a Game class and a Round class, and multiple methods, or chunks of useful code, within each of them.
 There's only one game, or one game object, each time you run the program, but there are multiple rounds, or multiple instances of the round object.
 Or more, multiple round objects.
 The Game class must introduce the game, run the rounds, count the total scores, and announce the scores at the end.
 This means that the class should contain at least a welcome method, a loop that creates and starts each round, a scoring method, and an ending method.

 The Round class, meanwhile, must choose a random number, ask for guesses, tally guesses to be calculated in the average, evaluate guesses, and respond.
 It gets to have a method for each step, and a loop that runs the guess/tally/evaluation/response pieces three times, unless the loop is broken by a correct guess.
 (Which then starts a new round, unless the game has already looped through the Round class five times.)